jupitersh/dst-mod-better-anenemy/README.md

 ## Overview

+This is a mod for the game of Don't Starve Together which is available in the Steam Workshop.

 Anenemy won't attack players anymore and is able to change the damage and reset period, which is configurable.

 ## Changelog